CBIIT/ChildhoodCancerDataInitiative-CatchERR/README.md

 At this time, the script will catch errors for case in enumerated values, white space in values, and incomplete urls for files.

-To run the script on a CDS template, run the following command in a terminal where R is installed for help.
+To run the script on a CCDI template, run the following command in a terminal where R is installed for help.

 ```
 Rscript --vanilla CCDI-CatchERR.R -h